Thailand is a pretty cheap country to travel around in compared to many Western countries.

 Thais don’t tip among them self, so why should you?
 Tips are not expected in Thailand so no one will think bad of you.
 I know this can sound kind of cheap depending on where you’re from, but this is just another way of saving money.
-I’m from Norway and we don’t tip over there, ever.
-So for me it’s not strange at all.

 I just tip in Thailand if the service or the food was fucking outstanding!

 I know it’s hard to say no when they are coming with that little cute smile and their innocent Bambi eyes asking for a 300 baht tip for the taxi home just after you to shot a massive load straight in their face.

 But let’s be real.
 The deal was 1000 baht, so that’s what she’s getting.
 She will probably give you a angry face, but why do you care?
 She’s out of the door in 10 seconds anyway!